 Mission: Impossible – Fallout (2018)

-Mission: Impossible – Fallout is the sixth and most recent entry to the franchise.
+Mission: Impossible – Fallout is the sixth entry to the franchise.
 Released in 2018, it was once again directed by McQuarrie.
 In Fallout, Ethan Hunt and his team find themselves facing the consequences of a failed mission where they had to recover three stolen plutonium cores.
 Due to their failure, the cores have fallen into the hands of the Apostles – a dangerous terrorist group led by the menacing John Lark.
 As the Apostles plan to use the plutonium cores to create a series of devastating nuclear attacks, it’s once again up to Ethan to save the world.

 Mission: Impossible – Fallout isn’t just the most acclaimed film in the franchise, but is also considered to be one of the best films of its genre.
 It takes the audience on a global adventure, spanning from Paris and London to Kashmir, as Hunt and his team partake in jaw-dropping stunts and intense action sequences including thrilling car chases, high-altitude jumps and intense hand-to-hand combat.